We provide a 24 hour repairs service to our tenants. The main aims of the service are to:

 Reporting a repair

-If you need to report a repair outwith office hours please use the Council's emergency helpline 0845 724 0000.
+If you need to report a repair outwith office hours please contact our emergency helpline 0845 724 0000.

 The timescale depends on the type of repair.
 To help us deal with the most urgent repairs first we have three timescales that cover all types of repairs.

-Repairs are urgent when failure to attend to the defect could result in a fairly rapid deterioration of the fabric of the building or where the convenience of the tenant is significantly compromised.
+Urgent repairs with lower priority where immediate fixes are not applicable but when failure to attend to the defect could result in a fairly rapid deterioration of the fabric of the building or where the convenience of the tenant is significantly compromised.

-These programmes are grouped to form a programme of work.
+Any other tasks, for example, those with weather dependency or requiring to be grouped to form a programme of work, are likely to be treated over longer periods and normally within 90 working days.
 Tenants will be notified when the repair has been programmed and with a date that the work will be carried out.